-The regulations governing the take of marine mammals incidental to Hilcorp's

-LPDI construction and operational activities would contain an adaptive management component.
+The regulations governing the taking of marine mammals incidental to Hilcorp's LPDI construction and operational activities would contain an adaptive management component.

-The reporting requirements associated with this proposed rule are designed to provide NMFS with monitoring data from the previous year to allow consideration of whether any changes are appropriate.
+The reporting requirements associated with this rule are designed to provide NMFS with monitoring data from the previous year to allow consideration of whether any changes are appropriate.
 The use of adaptive management allows NMFS to consider new information from different sources to determine (with input from Hilcorp regarding practicability) on an annual or biennial basis if mitigation or monitoring measures should be modified (including additions or deletions).
 Mitigation measures could be modified if new data suggests that such modifications would have a reasonable likelihood of reducing adverse effects to marine mammals and if the measures are practicable.

 The following are some of the possible sources of applicable data to be considered through the adaptive management process: (1) Results from monitoring reports, as required by MMPA authorizations; (2) results from general marine mammal and sound research; and (3) any information which reveals that marine mammals may have been taken in a manner, extent, or number not authorized by these regulations or subsequent LOAs.
+In addition, results of the annual peerreview panel, of which Hilcorp has agreed to participate, may warrant modifications through the adaptive management process.